-Revenue was \$0.4 million for the three months ended June 30, 2020 and June 30, 2019, respectively.
-Revenue for both periods was related to the recognition of deferred revenue from services performed and payments received under the AbbVie collaboration.
+There was no revenue for the three months ended March 31, 2021, as compared to \$0.1 for the three months ended March 31, 2020.
+Revenue for the three months ended March 31, 2020 was related to the recognition of deferred revenue from services performed and payments received under the AbbVie collaboration.
+In May 2020, we announced the termination of our collaboration with AbbVie.